teknokeras/perso/README.md

 The LLM never touches auth.
 The host owns the role. perso makes the call at the point where the tool call would be forwarded — without leaving the process.

+perso is **stateless and per-call by design**: each decision evaluates one tool call against the attributes you pass in.
+For agentic loops — where the real risk often lives in a *sequence* of individually-innocent calls — the host or gateway accumulates session context and feeds it in as attributes; perso evaluates whatever context you give it, at microsecond cost per call.
+See [Security model](#security-model) for where this boundary sits and why.

 This isn't just asserted. [perso-benchmark](https://github.com/teknokeras/perso-benchmark) measures it directly: in-process WASM evaluation runs at **~1.75µs median**, versus **~50.3µs** for the same decision over a localhost network call to a PDP-style server — roughly **29× faster at the median, ~53× at p99**.
 That's the best case for the network path (no TLS, no geographic distance, no multi-tenant queueing) — see the benchmark repo for full methodology, hardware specs, and raw results.

+**License: MIT.**

 ---